 In simple terms:

-If your issue is missing context, use retrieval or chunking.
+If your issue is a lack of context, use Retrieval-Augmented Generation or chunking.
 If your issue is incomplete or inconsistent output, use RLMs.

 In practice, both are often used together.